 Just like exercise, different emotional fitness activities are best suited to different people at different times.
 Unfortunately, wellness leaders don’t have high-quality program options that encourage participants to test drive various activities and delve into whatever works best for them.
 Many currently available programs are specialized — dealing with just 1 element — rather than personalized.
 A program that provides mindfulness activities only or focuses on gratitude exclusively is like a gym that has only ellipticals or a chest-press machine.

 Help is on the way.
-HES soon will introduce an innovative personalized campaign that fills the gap.
+HES soon will introduce an innovative personalized challenge that fills the gap.
 Stay tuned!

 1. Good, Darren J., et al, “Contemplating Mindfulness at Work: An Integrative Review,” Journal of Management, 42.1 (2016): 114-142